top border

 Our Young Canada Works summer grant student, Austin Larson, offers a peek into his new job at our Hoffmann and Son Site.

-As for myself, I am uncertain at what educational path to take, and thus have been in General Studies at SFU for two semesters.
+As for myself, I am uncertain about what educational path to take and thus have been in General Studies at SFU for two semesters.
 I know I have a strong lust for knowledge, and I like to make everything I do an educational experience, so a job at a museum where learning is part of the work was an irresistible opportunity.
-I applied for the government grant through Youth Canada Works website and soon after met with the curator, Leslie Norman, and her assistant, Jennifer Chernecki, for an interview.
-Speaking with them about the work I would be doing only made my anticipation and interest for the job grow.
-My first time in the Hoffmann and Sons shop I felt like a kid in a candy store; I moved quickly between machines and equipment, reading the placards and inquiring about others that didn’t have information.
+I applied for the government grant through the Young Canada Works website and soon after met with the curator, Leslie Norman, and her assistant, Jennifer Chernecki, for an interview.
+Speaking with them about the work I would be doing only made my anticipation and interest in the job grow.
+My first time in the Hoffmann and Sons shop I felt like a kid in a candy store; I moved quickly between machines and equipment, reading the placards and inquiring about others who didn’t have information.
 I’m still learning from things I find in the shop, and I probably will continue to during the summer.

 I have only just begun my work here, but I have spent almost all of it unearthing old information which has seemed forgotten by the recent generation.
 While accessioning artifacts I try to discern their uses and origins, often leading me on a small hunt through the museum’s library for an old book on the subject in my spare time.
 While reading I always uncover new information which has me hunting down other artifacts in the museum’s collection, and the cycle repeats itself.
 It reminds me of a quote by Albert Einstein, “As our circle of knowledge expands, so does the circumference of darkness surrounding it;” for everything I learn of the past, even more questions arise to hook my intrigue.

-Come by the Hoffmann and Son Site building and let me peak your interest of some of the old, odd, and interesting machines and tools Hans Hoffmann built and worked on.
-The site is open from 1pm-4pm, Wednesday to Sunday.
+Come by the Hoffmann and Son Site building and let me peak your interest in some of the old, odd, and interesting machines and tools Hans Hoffmann built and worked on.
+The site is open from 1 pm-4 pm, Wednesday to Sunday.
 Bring some questions that I can help answer or just come to see the cool machinery.
 Thanks for reading!